sparkflows/sparkflows-docs/docs/user-guide/auto-ml/index.rst

 * Select execution of 2 different experiment to compare

-* Now, After selecting click compare button to view comparison
+* Clicking the compare button will display the comparison among the two models

 .. figure:: ../../_assets/auto-ml/ml-compare-2.PNG
       :alt: auto-ml